 On September 20, 2022, we further amended the Loan Agreement by entering into a Third Amendment to Amended and Restated Loan and Security Agreement (the Loan Agreement as amended by the Third Amendment, the "Third Amended Loan Agreement") and the Third Amended and Restated Delayed Draw Term Note 1A.
 Under the Third Amended Loan Agreement, the maximum loan amount that we may borrow under the Term Note increased from \$25 million to \$50.5 million, which raises the available funding at March 31, 2024 to \$30 million.
 On May 2, 2024 we further amended our Third Amended Loan Agreement by entering into a Fourth Amendment to the Amended and Restated Loan and Security Agreement (the "Amended Loan Agreement").
 Under the Amended Loan Agreement, the period during which we may request advances under the Term Note is extended until May 2, 2026, and the Term Note and revolving credit facility maturity date is extended from September 19, 2027 to May 2, 2031.
-At March 31, 2024, we had not borrowed any amounts under the \$10 million Revolving Facility.
+At June 30, 2024, we had not borrowed any amounts under the \$10 million Revolving Facility.
 Our borrowings under the Term Note are discussed below and occurred prior to entering into the Amended Loan Agreement.
 The principal balance of the Revolving Facility and the principal balance of any amount drawn under the Term Note accrues interest based on the Secured Overnight Financing Rate or a bank-defined base rate plus an applicable margin, depending on leverage.
 The Amended Loan Agreement includes customary affirmative, negative and financial covenants, including a maximum ratio of consolidated funded debt to consolidated EBITDA of not more than 3.0 to 1.0 and a fixed charge coverage ratio of not less than 1.25 to 1.0.
 Our obligations under the Amended Loan Agreement are secured by liens on substantially all of our tangible and intangible assets.
-At March 31, 2024, we were in compliance with all of the covenants included in the Credit Facility.
+At June 30, 2024, we were in compliance with all of the covenants included in the Credit Facility, except for the fixed charge coverage ratio financial covenant which was 1.16 to 1.0 for the quarter ended June 30, 2024, for which we have received a one-time waiver from M&T.